-At this year’s Multiply Vineyard Summit in California we are going to help planters see, address, and repair some of the cracks in their foundation.
+At our Multiply Vineyard Summit, we help planters see, address, and repair some of the cracks in their foundation.
 For some, this will be a space to address acute problems.
 For others, it will be more preventative and proactive care.
 Whichever camp you fall in, we think these days together will serve you tremendously as you slow down and consider what Jesus is saying to you about your life.
-We anticipate laughing together a lot and building genuine friendships as we do this work alongside each other.
 Would you consider joining us?

-Join us to be encouraged, inspired, and equipped at the Multiply Vineyard Summit!
+Join us online at the Multiply Vineyard Summit 2021!